Ongoing training and refresher courses

-“I am now a Senior Area Manager for Radis.
+“I am now Head of Care Services for Radis.
 I manage a group of Area Managers who have operational oversight of a number of services, and because Radis has invested their time, advice and support in me, I in turn endeavour to do the same for my team.

 “Radis has given me opportunities to develop with my career as well as supported me with my personal skills to become a professional within the industry.“

 “This inspired me to go into a care role myself, and when it came to leave school, I decided that I didn’t want to go into further education and instead started an apprenticeship at a nursery.

 “From there I spent some time in domiciliary care before moving to Radis and the Extra Care scheme at Cherry Orchard.

 “I was really excited when I got the opportunity to move to a new Supported Living scheme.
 My current role as Support Worker is all about helping people to be as independent as possible.
 It’s not about doing everything for them but to support them to carry out day to day tasks and activities themselves.

 “You build a really strong bond with the people that you are supporting and it’s the best feeling in the world to see them gain new skills and achieve the things that they want to achieve.